 - Second dose: 1 to 2 months after the first dose

 - Third dose: 6 months after the first dose

-Pregnant women should not receive this vaccine.
-However, there have been no problems found in women who received the vaccine during pregnancy, before they knew they were pregnant.
+The HPV vaccine is not recommended for pregnant women although there have been no problems found in women who received the vaccine during pregnancy before they knew they were pregnant.